pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Full**

-You can follow the [go-sql-driver/mysql documentation](https://github.com/go-sql-driver/mysql) to download and configure a Golang driver.
+To download and configure a Golang driver, refer to the [go-sql-driver/mysql documentation](https://github.com/go-sql-driver/mysql).

 For an example of how to build a complete application, see [Build a Simple CRUD App with TiDB and Golang](/develop/dev-guide-sample-application-golang.md).